On this page

-Children with complex care and invasive health needs require clinical decision making and specialised training that cannot be provided by education or care staff.
+These children need clinical decision making and specialised training that can't be provided by education or care staff.

-An individual assessment of the child is completed and nursing staff or Health Support Workers allocated to provide direct care for complex and invasive health support, including:
+A clinical assessment is needed and nursing staff or Health Support Workers allocated to support children with complex and invasive health needs

 Access Assistant Program (AAP)

 The Access Assistant Program provides medication consultancy and trained staff support children with a disability and who have complex or invasive health support needs in education and care services.

 For more information, including accessibility criteria, resources and referral forms go to Access Assistant Program.

 The RN Delegation of Care Program (RNDCP) is a community based program to support children with complex needs or a disability to access community services including preschool, school, out of schools hours care, childcare, in home support and respite.

 For more information, including resources and referral forms go to Registered Nurse Delegation of Care Program.